How robotics can address complex tube cutting

 No production without a specific software

 Although the vast majority of robots are controlled through learning, it is not possible to envisage controlling a robotized shelf-mounted cell with more than 6 axes.
 Otherwise the precision of the part drawn in CAD would not be guaranteed, and the machine would be immobilized while the program was being created.
-As Nikola Smajgert confirms, “Without a software like Almacam, these machines would be impossible to program”.
+Nikola Smajgert confirms:

 Almacam Tube is capable of creating a robot program from a CAD assembly, completely automatically.
 Thanks to powerful tube and profile recognition algorithms to compute trajectories from the CAD model, intelligent nesting algorithms to optimize positioning of the parts on the bar, and algorithms to optimize robot trajectories so as to avoid collisions and singularities, programming of complex machines is child’s play!

-For this automation to run smoothly, the software has to adapt to the machine, not the other way around.
-So Almacam 3D delivers modeling that is faithful to the machine’s kinematics to avoid collisions, take account of inevitable guidance errors and correct them thanks to precise calibration.
+For this automation to run smoothly, Almacam has to adapt to the machine, not the other way around.
+So the software delivers modeling that is faithful to the machine’s kinematics to avoid collisions, take account of inevitable guidance errors and correct them thanks to precise calibration.

-Importance of the partnership between the integrator and the vendor
+The importance of collaboration between the integrator and the software provider

 The Slovenian company Daihen Varstroj specializes in welding and thermal cutting.
 As a subsidiary of the Japanese industrial robot manufacturer OTC-Daihen, Daihen Varstoj is the group’s center for production and development in Europe.
 Daihen Varstroj has very strong experience in installing robot cells, plasma sheet cutting systems, and welding generators.
 Alma and Daihen Varstroj have been working together since 2015 on control systems for robotized cells and 2D cutting tables.